vsespb/mt-aws-glacier/README.md

 		# protocol=http (default) or https
 		protocol=http

+	(you can skip any config option and specify it directly in command line)
 3. Create a vault in specified region, using Amazon Console (`myvault`) or using mtglacier

 		./mtglacier.pl create-vault myvault --config=glacier.cfg

+	(note that Amazon Glacier does not return error if vault already exists etc)

 4. Choose a filename for the Journal, for example, `journal.log`
 5. Sync your files